+0. As a result dv/db is positive, given the stylized facts.
 In other words, the data is consistent with an upward sloping Beveridge Curve.
 As a result, any search model of the housing market that incorporates the usual dynamics of search and matching models will struggle to derive a positive Beveridge Curve between buyers and vacancies.
-For this reason, papers in the literature struggle to match the signs of all the correlations.18
+For this reason, papers in the literature struggle to match the signs of the correlations in the stylized facts.

 Entry changes the sign of the relationship between buyers and vacancies.
 When sellers post more vacancies, market tightness decreases and makes it easier for buyers to find homes.
 This incentivizes buyers to enter the market and increases the measure of buyers.
 This leads to an upward sloping Beveridge Curve-the BE curve in our model.
 Due to this upward sloping curve, changes in the utility of homeownership and changes in costs move vacancies and buyers in the same direction, as section 2.4 shows using comparative statics.
 As we see in the next section, this enables our model to match the stylized facts.
-19